 Where a student makes an accusation against a member of staff and there is reasonable suspicion that the accusation has been deliberately invented or malicious, then the School will consider whether to take disciplinary action in accordance with this Policy.
+It is recognised that situations such as this are very rare, and there would never be consequences for students who genuinely have made and error.

-Where a parent has made a deliberately invented or malicious allegation, the Joint Principal (NS) will consider whether to require that parent to remove their child or children from the School on the basis that they havetreated the School or a member of staff unreasonably and compromised the requirement for mutual trust and confidence.
+Where a parent has made a deliberately invented or malicious allegation, the Joint Principal (NS) will consider whether to require that parent to remove their child or children from the School on the basis that they have treated the School or a member of staff unreasonably and compromised the requirement for mutual trust and confidence.

-In accordance with the DfE's guidance Keeping Children Safe in Education (2021), the School will consider a malicious allegation to be one where there is sufficient evidence to disprove the allegation and there has been adeliberate act to deceive.
+In accordance with the DfE's guidance Keeping Children Safe in Education (2023), the School will consider a malicious allegation to be one where there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive.